sweattep/modern_quotes/README.md

 >Being confident that the candidate is moving in a direction of strength and brings something lacking to the team is best for building a strong organization.

+>resisting the reduction of collective liberation to individualized self-care.

+>the inability to imagine alternatives is itself a principal mechanism of capitalist hegemony

+>develop communal models of data governance.
+>
 >>i don't write code on the weekends
 >>=